-An exception to the above rule is the so-called local or embedded access mode of Firebird Classic Server on Linux.
-This mode requires that users have proper access rights to the database file itself.
-They must also have read access to the security database security2.fdb.
-If this worries you, reserve filesystem access to the security database (and other databases, while you're at it) for the server process only.
+Another exception to the above rule is the so-called local or embedded access mode of the Firebird Classic and SuperClassic servers on Linux.
+Here too, users must have proper access rights to the database file itself.
+They also need read access to the security database security2.fdb.
+If this worries you (and it probably should), reserve filesystem access to the libfbembed library and the security database (and other databases, while you're at it) to the server process only.
 Users are then obliged to connect via the network layer.
-However, the libfbembed. libraries should not be removed from your system, because the Firebird command-line tools refuse to run if they are not present.
+Don't remove the libfbembed library from your system, though: it contains the complete server engine used by your Classic or SuperClassic server!